-In order to test the convergence of our results, we use a sequence of grid sizes $N_{x_1}$ and always choose $N_{y_1} = N_{x_1}/2$.
-The results in Fig.~\ref{fig:spectral} confirm the excellent convergence properties of the discretization: The relative spatial discretization error, estimated by the relative difference of the computed eigenvalues on successive grids, quickly reaches the tolerance of $10^{-12}$ set in the solver for the computation of each eigenpair.
+In order to analyze the performance of our numerical scheme, we use a sequence of grid sizes $N_{x_1}$ and always choose $N_{y_1} = N_{x_1}/2$.
+Figure \ref{fig:spectral} shows the excellent convergence properties of the discretization.
+Indeed, the relative spatial discretization error

+estimated as the relative difference of the computed eigenvalues on successive grids, is reduced exponentially until it reaches the tolerance of $10^{-12}$, which has been set in the solver for the computation of each eigenpair.

-Next, we compare the convergence behavior and running time of three methods, namely the Krylov-Schur (KS) and JDQR method, without (no-prec) and with (prec) preconditioning as described in Section~\ref{sec:precon}.
+Next, we compare the convergence behavior and running time of three methods, namely the Krylov-Schur (KS) and the JDQR method without (no-prec) and with (prec) preconditioning, as described in Section~\ref{sec:precon}.
 In each case we exploit the tensor structure of the problem when applying the linear operator.

-For different two-body binding energies $\mathcal{E}_0^{(2)}$, we present in Table \ref{tab:summarizedresults1D} a comparison of the number of iterations and matrix-vector multiplications (MVM) necessary for computing the three lowest 1D three-body bound energies shown in Table \ref{tab:2b_binding_energies} with the KS and no-prec/prec-JDQR methods.
-All the solvers have been set to the same tolerance $\mathrm{tol} = 10^{-12}$.
-The results shown here are for the bosonic heavy particles, but the behavior is very similar for fermionic ones.
+For different two-body binding energies $\mathcal{E}_0^{(2)}$, we present in Table \ref{tab:summarizedresults1D} a comparison of the number of iterations and matrix-vector multiplications (MVM) with KS and no-prec/prec-JDQR methods necessary for computing the lowest three three-body energies in 1D with bosonic heavy particles, as listed in Table \ref{tab:2b_binding_energies}.
+All solvers have been set to the same tolerance $10^{-12}$.
+In addition, we have found similar behavior of these results in the case of fermionic heavy particles.